 There should be separate holding cells for men and women with sight and sound separation.
 If juveniles are to be held in a court floor holding area that may also contain adults, maintaining sight and sound separation is important for the protection of juveniles.

 The walls and ceiling should be reinforced.
 Removable drop ceilings should be avoided.
 The interior finish and toilets should be vandal-proof.
 A small viewing window on the courtroom door is required.

 Every cell should have its own toilet facility.
 This will eliminate the need for staff to transport inmates to and from toilet facilities.
-These facilities may be combined washbasin and toilet units constructed of either stainless steel or porcelain.
+These facilities may be combined wash basin and toilet units constructed of either stainless steel or porcelain.
 Toilets and drains should be installed along a wall on the corridor side of the holding facility or along an accessible service duct so that repairs can be made from the outside.
-Drains are necessary for any cell in which toilets are provided.
+Drains are necessary in any cell in which toilets are provided.